-- 1. Pull release strap "3", then pull release strap "4" to rotate the entire seat rearward. - 2.
-To restore the seat to its upright position, lift up on the seatback and push forward until the anchors latch.
+1. Pull release strap "3", then pull release strap "4" to rotate the entire seat rearward.

+seatback and push forward until the anchors latch.

 To avoid serious injury or death, never operate the vehicle with occupants in the third row seat while in the tailgate mode.